 The apostle Paul saw Christ, and extolled his claim to glory.
 He had many great and inspired things to say about Christ, but he did not say that he boasted in Christ’s wonderful works: in creating the world, since he was God with the Father, or in ruling the world, though he was also a man like us.
 Rather, he said: Let me not boast except in the cross of our Lord Jesus Christ.

-“We gave him the power to die, he will give us the power to live.”
+“[H]e effected a wonderful exchange with us, through mutual sharing: we gave him the power to die, he will give us the power to live.”

 What a wild thought: God, who is Life itself, and therefore incapable of dying, took upon himself our nature so that He could die.
 He’s the only person to ever come into this world with the goal of dying.